carlomilanesi/measures-rs/docs/Tutorial.md

 by (2, -12, -2) m, my position was at (6, -5, -5) m.
 ```

-Notice that relative 3D-measures are encapsulated in the type `Measure3d`, and absolute 2D-measures in the type `MeasurePoint3d`.
+Notice that _relative_ 3D-measures are encapsulated in the type `Measure3d`, and _absolute_ 3D-measures in the type `MeasurePoint3d`.

-Of course, the member `z` and the function `z()` have been added.
+Of course, the member `z` and the method `z()` have been added.

-They are very similar to 2D measures, excluding the conversions from and to directions.
+The operations available for 3D measures are very similar to the ones for 2D measures, excluding the conversions from and to directions.

 ## Linear transformations in a plane